cjcollins-com-au/additivesharing/README.md

 (in terminal 2) $ python3 bob.py

 These will then prompt for the respective values and proceed through the calculations, communicating via sockets to exchange any required values.

+*Note - sssr.py is required and should be downloaded but is not run directly by the user; this is required by the Alice and Bob programs and provides the required socket/communication functions*

 ### Configuration Options
 *These options are set in code - the variables involved are clearly indicated and located near the top of each source code file)*